Sustainable Gaps

 Not a finished operating plan from one call.
 A clearer read on what to test next.

-A visible route for one repeat contact pattern.
+A visible path for one repeat contact pattern.

 A clearer first-contact, handoff, and closeout standard.